Dishant-Gotis/Messmate/WARP.md

 ### Common Issues

+#### **Authentication-First Architecture**
+**Expected Flow**:
+- Visit `messmate-ten.vercel.app` → Automatically redirects to login if not authenticated
+- After successful login → Redirects to home page (`index.html`)
+- Navbar shows user name instead of login buttons

 #### **Sign In Page Reloading / Not Redirecting**
 If the login form submits but stays on the same page:
-1. Open browser console (F12) and look for errors
+1. Open browser console (F12) and look for authentication logs
+2. Look for "🔐 Attempting sign in" and "✅ User authenticated successfully" messages
-2. Use `test-auth.html` to debug the authentication flow step-by-step
+3. Use `test-auth.html` to debug the authentication flow step-by-step
-3. Check if Supabase initialization is successful
+4. Check if Supabase initialization is successful
-4. Verify your Supabase project is active and email auth is enabled
+5. Verify your Supabase project is active and email auth is enabled
-5. Check that site URL in Supabase matches your domain
+6. For demo mode: use `demo@messmate.com` / `demo123`

 #### **Other Issues**
 1. **Authentication not working**: Check if Supabase URL/keys are set in Vercel environment variables